nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 CSBook data are saved as an JSON file at `[JAR file location]/data/csbook`.
 Advanced users are welcome to update data directly by editing that data file.

 Note that if the encrypt function is turned on, the data will be saved in an encrypted JSON format.
-In which case, users are highly advised to **NOT** edit the data file directly and only manipulate data through the commands provided.
+In which case, users are highly advised to decrypt the data file first through the `decrypt` command before editing the data file directly.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If there are changes to the data file that makes its format invalid, CSBook will discard all data and start with an empty data file on the next run.<br/><br/>